geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/input-fields.md

 We can also use the GardenDropdown Input Field in a non-form context.
 For example, in the Outcomes screen accessible from the Drawer, there is a Garden dropdown such that the displayed outcomes update immediately each time a new garden is selected.

 To do this, the Outcomes screen must provide an onTap function which is called each time the dropdown is manipulated.
-Here's how the GardenDropdown is called to provide this functionality:
+Here's is how the GardenDropdown can be called to provide this functionality:

 ```dart
 GardenDropdown(